buccaneerai/bottlenose/README.md

 **Pre-release**: Note this package has not yet been released to npm.
 It will hit npm toward the end of January 2020.

-🐬 Bottlenose is a set npm modules which provide industrial-strength data analysis and machine learning tools for software makers who love JavaScript.
+🐬 Bottlenose is a set of npm modules which provide industrial-strength data analysis and machine learning tools for software makers who love JavaScript.
 It embraces reactive functional programming, [the Observable pattern](http://reactivex.io/documentation/observable.html) and [RxJS 6](https://rxjs.dev).
 Bottlenose is modeled after gold standard tools like [R](https://www.r-project.org) and [pandas](https://pandas.pydata.org).
 Unlike many data science toolkits (which arise in academia) it is designed to meet the needs of makers and creators, including startups, dev shops, software enterprises, hobbyists and full stack developers.

 It can be used for data munging and exploratory analysis as well as making data-driven applications.
-Bottlenose operators behave predictably, run in most environments using pure isomorphic JavaScript (client, server and native) and are easy to test.
+Bottlenose operators behave predictably, run in most environments using pure isomorphic JavaScript (browser, server, mobile and desktop) and are easy to test.
 It provides a great developer experience by keeping code simple, expressive, concise, readable and reusable.
 Its implementations are lean, performant and declarative.

 Bottlenose is a young project started in late 2019 so it has a limited but fast-growing feature set.
 It is maintained by an opensource community.
-It is also actively used and improved by a healthcare AI startup called [Buccaneer](https://www.buccaneer.ai), which is adding new modules frequently as their team develops them for enterprise SaaS use cases.
+It is also actively used and improved by a healthcare AI startup called [Buccaneer](https://www.buccaneer.ai), which is adding new modules frequently as their team develops them for enterprise SaaS data pipelines.

 ## Installation
 Each Bottlenose module is namespaced under `@bottlenose` and installed separately.
-For example, this would install the `@bottlenose/rxstats` module:
+[See the docs](https://buccaneerai.gitbook.io/bottlenose) for a list of all currently available modules.
+For example, Bottlenose's module for descriptive statistics could be installed like this:
 ```
 npm i --save @bottlenose/rxstats
 ```